 - interior alterations (provided they are not 'structural strengthening or new floor levels that are visible from the exterior of the building').

-To better understand the definition of repair and maintenance for heritage items, contact a heritage advisor on 04 499 4444, or see General Provisions in Volume 1, Chapter 3 of the District Plan.
+To better understand the definition of repair and maintenance for heritage items, contact a heritage advisor on 04 499 4444, or see the District Plan:

 When you will need a resource consent

-Work on heritage items that don't fit the definition of repair and maintenace need a resource consent under the Resource Management Act 1991.
+Work on heritage items that don't fit the definition of repair and maintenance need a resource consent under the Resource Management Act 1991.

 The heritage team has input on resource consent applications for changes to heritage items.
 If you are considering developing a heritage property, contact a heritage advisor at an early stage to discuss options.